yanna-dee/Supermarket-Sales-Overview-Dashboard-Power-BI/README.md

 - Data Modeling: Structuring datasets for efficient analysis
 - Business Analysis: Translating data into actionable insights
 - Dashboard Design: Prioritizing usability and storytelling

+## How to Use
+- Select a metric (Sales, Profit, Cost, Quantity) to update all visuals
+- Apply the city filter to drill into regional performance
+- Explore trends and category breakdowns through interactive visuals

+## References
+This project uses the "Supermarket Sales Dataset" from Kaggle.

+Fares A. (2024).
+Supermarket Sales Dataset.
+Kaggle.
+Retrieved from https://www.kaggle.com/datasets/faresashraf1001/supermarket-sales

+Design inspo: "Sample Superstore - Sales Performance" by Pradeep Kumar G